Leuchtfeuer/auth0-for-typo3/Documentation/Admin/Migrations/BackendModule.rst

 .. include:: ../../Includes.txt

+.. _admin-migrations-backendModule:

 ============================
 TypoScript to Backend Module
 ============================

-If you are updating this extension from a version lower than 3.3.0, you have to follow these steps to get rid of deprecated TypoScript settings.
+If you update this extension from a version lower than 3.3.0, you must follow these steps to get rid of obsolete TypoScript settings.

 .. rst-class:: bignums